Community Gardening

 We’re only a small, but very passionate team so far.
 If you want to meet us and come out planting, helping residents, sowing seeds, or litter picking, we’d love the company.
 Just get in touch

-We’re at St Anne’s Community Garden in Beech Hill every other Wednesday, at our gardening for wildlife sessions, we love meeting new people and always need a helping hand!
-We grow vegetables and flowers Details on our facebook
+We’re at St Anne’s Community Garden in Beech Hill every other Wednesday morning 10am – 12pm, at our gardening for wildlife sessions, we love meeting new people and always need a helping hand!
+We’re also there on the last Sunday of the month from 12-3pm.

 Suggest an area that needs help

 Almost any spare patch of grass could have a wild corner.
 If you have any idea, we want to know!
-Please tell us where you think could be improved.

 If there is also an area of high litter that you would like a hand to tackle, please let us know or you can via Wigan Council – My Account then Report It.